 Regular readers know that I often write about the importance of Audience Centricity – the single best strategy for getting into the ‘Workplace Presenters’ Hall of Fame’.
 So, if that’s your goal, the most critical component for creating a Best-in-Class Audience-Centered presentation is … to Start with the End in Mind, as Dr. Stephen Covey teaches us.

-Tagsaudience-centricity best practices books Bookshelf business writing Communication Confidence delivery Effective Presentations elevator speech elevator speeches Eye Contact first impressions Gladwell Grammar interpersonal skills leadership Listening marketing networking Networking Strategies no-budget marketing pausing permission marketing planning practice presentation presentation anxiety presentations Presentation Skills Presentations Skills punctuation quote-ables quotes reader-centricity sales Slides Smile Speaker Notes Testimonials training Uncommon Courtesy word choices workplace communication Workplace Writing
+Tagsaudience-centricity best practices books Bookshelf business writing Communication Communication Quotes Concise Confidence Effective Presentations elevator speeches Eye Contact first impressions Gladwell Grammar interpersonal skills leadership Listening marketing networking Networking Strategies no-budget marketing pausing permission marketing practice presentation presentation anxiety presentations Presentation Skills Presentations Skills punctuation quote-ables quotes reader-centricity sales Slides Smile Speaker Notes Testimonials time management training Uncommon Courtesy word choices workplace communication Workplace Writing